AGTTeam/MedusaTranslation/README.md

 (Optional, only for PSD export) Install [ImageMagick](https://imagemagick.org/script/download.php#windows), check "Add application directory to your system path" while installing.
 ## Run from binary
 Download the latest [release](https://github.com/Illidanz/MedusaTranslation/releases) outside the data folder.
-Run "tool extract" to extract everything and "tool repack" to repack after editing.
+Run `tool extract` to extract everything and `tool repack` to repack after editing.
-Run "tool extract --help" or "tool repack --help" for more info.
+Run `tool extract --help` or `tool repack --help` for more info.
 ## Run from source
 Install [Python 3.8](https://www.python.org/downloads/) and pipenv.
 Download [ndstool.exe](https://www.darkfader.net/ds/files/ndstool.exe).
 Download xdelta.exe.
-Run "pipenv install".
+Run `pipenv install`.
-Run the tool with "pipenv run tool.py" or build with "pipenv run pyinstaller tool.spec".
+Run the tool with `pipenv run tool.py` or build with `pipenv run pyinstaller tool.spec`.
 ## Text Editing
 Rename the \*\_output.txt files to \*\_input.txt (bin_output.txt to bin_input.txt, etc) and add translations for each line after the "=" sign.
 The text in cnut_input is automatically wordwrapped, but a "|" can be used to force a line break.